glideroggan/dream/readme.md

 # BUGS
-- the transfer-workflow is a bit overflowing the modal, in width
+- ✔️the transfer-workflow is a bit overflowing the modal, in width
 - when you add the swish widget, you can't remove it until you reload, or switch page
-- modal primary buttons keeps their last workflow text, we need to reset it when closing
+- ✔️modal primary buttons keeps their last workflow text, we need to reset it when closing

 ## create-new-account-workflow
 - Account name do not update when switching between accounts